michalkonecny/polypaver/paver-todo.md

 ## release 0.2

-* deal with universal_real* constants arise in SPARK VCs
+* deal with universal_real* constants arising in SPARK VCs

     * find out how they arise